RBS, Lloyds, Barclays account for most of UK capital gap - FT

 Last month RBS and Lloyds agreed plans to shore up their capital with the financial regulator.

-HSBC (HSBA.L), Standard Chartered (STAN.L) and Santander UK (SAN.MC) have long been expected to receive a clean bill of health, based on their strong capital positions.
+HSBC, Standard Chartered and Santander UK have long been expected to receive a clean bill of health, based on their strong capital positions.

 The Co-operative Bank said last week the PRA had identified a 1.5 billion-pound hole, forcing it to restructure and impose a haircut on bondholders.